deva3004/Aereo/README.md

 - **tqdm** — progress reporting over the tile loop, useful for visibility into a long-running batch job.
 Used in `pipeline.py`.

-## AI usage disclosure

-This project was built with **Claude Code** (Anthropic) used actively throughout development as a pair-programmer and teaching assistant, not as a one-shot code generator.
-For every module — tile-grid geometry, model loading, per-tile inference, the end-to-end pipeline driver, and the Dockerfile — Claude Code first explained the relevant concepts and the available design trade-offs, then wrote code matching that explanation, which was reviewed and tested against the provided sample `input.tif`/`expected_mask.tif` pair before being accepted.
-Several design decisions were resolved empirically rather than assumed — most notably the model's input normalization convention, which isn't documented on its model card and was determined by testing multiple candidate scalings against the expected mask and measuring IoU.
-Architectural choices (tile size/overlap, hard-crop vs. blended stitching, the base image and GPU-support strategy for the Dockerfile, baking model weights in at build time) were discussed and reasoned through interactively; the author can explain and defend every component of this codebase.